zhandavidz/zhandavidz/README.md

 # Hi, I'm [@zhandavidz](https://github.com/zhandavidz)

 I am currently a high school student (AHS '22).
-I'm interested in computer science in general, and at the moment I'm particularly interested in data science and AI, but I'm still learning the ropes!
+I'm interested in computer science in general, and at the moment I'm particularly interested in data science, AI, and game development.

 You can learn more about me and contact me at [davidzhan.com](http://davidzhan.com)